Top of the page

 Screening tests can find or prevent many cases of colon and rectal cancer.
 They look for a certain disease or condition before any symptoms appear.
 Experts say that most adults should start regular screening at age 50 and stop at age 74.
 Talk with your doctor about your risk and when to start and stop screening.
 Your doctor may recommend getting tested more often or at a younger age if you have a higher risk.

-Screening tests include stool tests, such as FIT and gFOBT, that can be done at home and a procedure, such as a flexible sigmoidoscopy, that is done at your doctor's office or clinic.
+Screening tests include stool tests, such as FIT, that can be done at home and a procedure, such as a flexible sigmoidoscopy, that is done at your doctor's office or clinic.

 Health Tools help you make wise health decisions or take action to improve your health.